maximpn/typescript-validation-study/README.md

 However the size of superstruct is very small, if not the smallest among the candidates.
 Type inference works the best among the type inference solutions.
 About enum, for type inference to work, it should be passed an array literal like this: `S.optional(S.defaulted(S.enums(["M", "F", "O"] as const), "O"))`

-## Honorary Mention

-### Package v8n

-It looks like yet another validator similar to joi / yup.
-However looks like it's still under work to properly support typescript.

-### Package validate-typescript

-Yet another validator, last published 2 years ago, not very popular, and no static type extraction support in the box.

-### validate.js

-It doesn't seem to have Typescript support

-### validator.js

-String only but feature rich validator.
-May use to build custom format or refinement.

 ## Conclusion

 For Json schema based, ajv is a good choice.
 Also it's much more popular then the other options.
 However JSON schema is more verbose than, and a bit more difficult to work with (still ok) than schema defined with codes.